easypanel-io/website/docs/05-templates/hasura/index.md

 ## Description

-Hasura is a platform that automates the development of data APIs, allowing teams to build, secure, operate, and scale APIs faster.
-It eliminates the need for manual API creation and provides tools for authorization, performance optimization, observability, and API security.
-With Hasura, developers can effortlessly generate APIs by connecting to existing databases, GraphQL and REST APIs.
-It supports integration with popular databases like PostgreSQL, MySQL, and MongoDB.
-Hasura is used by companies like Optum, Philips Healthcare, and Nutrien to accelerate development and modernize data access.
-The platform also offers a community where developers can connect, gain insights, and access expert guidance.
+Hasura is a powerful Data API Platform that automates the process of building, securing, optimizing, and deploying GraphQL and REST APIs.
+It eliminates the need for manual API creation, enabling developers to generate APIs effortlessly by connecting to existing databases.
+This results in rapid, scalable application development.
+Hasura is compatible with a variety of popular databases, including PostgreSQL, MySQL, and MongoDB, allowing you to build GraphQL APIs on top of your existing databases.
+It also provides comprehensive tools to secure APIs beyond authentication and authorization.
+With Hasura, you can accelerate the development of new applications or add new features to an existing application in days instead of weeks.
+It also helps in fast-tracking cloud migration, frontend and backend modernization, and application re-architecture projects by automating 80% of your API development work.

 ## Benefits

-- Automated API Development: Hasura automates 80% of the tediousness of building, securing, optimizing, and deploying GraphQL and REST APIs, allowing teams to ship 10x faster.
-- Instant API Generation: Hasura can generate a unified GraphQL or REST API from your data sources in minutes, eliminating the need for manual API creation.
-- Granular Authorization: Hasura allows you to define role-based permissions down to the row and column level, providing comprehensive tools for API security beyond authentication and authorization.
-- Performance Optimization: Hasura ensures faster API response times and automatically optimizes scalability for optimal availability and performance of your APIs.
-- Federation of Disparate Data: Hasura enables you to connect, manage, and iterate siloed, disparate data on a supergraph, providing a unified view of your data sources.
+- Rapid API Development: Hasura allows for faster API development, reducing cost, complexity, and time to market.
+It enables you to build new applications or add new features to an existing application in days instead of weeks.
+- Accelerated Modernization: Hasura fast tracks cloud migration, frontend and backend modernization, and application re-architecture projects by automating 80% of your API development work.
+- Standardized Data Access: Hasura replaces direct database access with a scalable, performant, and secure data API to create a unified and federated core data service.

 ## Features

-- Instant API: Generate a unified GraphQL or REST API from your data sources in minutes.
+- Instant API: Hasura provides an instant API from your data to a unified GraphQL or REST API in minutes.
-- Authorization: Define granular, role-based permissions down to the row and column level.
+- Authorization: Hasura allows you to define granular, role-based permissions down to the row and column level.
-- Performance: Ensure faster API response times and automatically optimize scalability.
+- Performance: Hasura ensures faster API response times and scalability that’s automatically optimized.
-- Observability: Get precision insights for optimal availability and performance of your APIs.
+- Observability: Hasura offers precision insights for optimal availability and performance of your APIs.
-- API Security: Comprehensive tools to secure APIs beyond authentication and authorization.
+- API Security: Hasura provides comprehensive tools to secure APIs beyond authentication and authorization.
-- Federation: Connect, manage, and iterate siloed, disparate data on a supergraph.
+- Federation: Hasura allows you to connect, manage, and iterate siloed, disparate data on a supergraph.

 ## Links